open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 ###### Option 2.2: Use [`zot`](https://github.com/project-zot/zot)

 Pros:
-- Is the newest shot
+- Newer technology, aiming at minimal deployment, embedding into other products, inline garbage collection and storage deduplication
+- Nice documentation
-- FluxCD mentions that they want to use a `zot` OCI registry in the future
+- FluxCD team mentioned (verbally) that they want to use a `zot` OCI registry in the future (though no 100% guarantee or any evidence that they started working on this so far)
 - ...

 Cons:
-- Implement from scratch (probably not true)
+- Longer implementation time, as it involves learing how to deploy and operate a new registry
 - ...

 # Links